jouros/jouros/README.md

 Alongside with linux I have done professional penetration testing services since 90's and of course with Open Source tools.

-Since 2003 I'v been working in my own company JRComplex as idependent consultant.
-In past three years I'v been working with Kubernetes and DevOps.
+Since 2003 I've been working in my own company JRComplex as idependent consultant.
+In past three years I've been working with Kubernetes and DevOps.

 You can reach me from:
 www.jrcomplex.fi